 - Fly a trusted airline for a memorable experience: Buddha Air, Yeti Air, or Simrik Air (subject to scheduling availability).

 - See the peak of Mt.
 Everest, the world’s highest mountain.

-- Glimpse other Himalayan peaks, such as Kangchenjuna, Lhotse, the Annapurnas and many more.
+- Glimpse other Himalayan peaks, such as Kangchenjunga, Lhotse, the Annapurnas, and many more.

 Trisuli River Rafting

 - Glimpse scenic rock formations, bird flocks, and a host of natural wonders as you brave the Trisuli River!.

 - Get briefed on river rafting and safety procedures by experienced guides, all of whom are certified instructors with rescue qualifications and first aid knowledge.